gipfeli-io/documentation/docs/infrastructure/basics.md

 We chose Cloud Storage because

 * It is actually the simplest, cheapest option to store for example user-provided assets such as images
-* It allows finegrained access control, while also allowing for simple almost-zero-config access via other services ( e.g. CloudRun).
+* It allows finegrained access control, while also allowing for almost-zero-config access via other services (e.g.
+  CloudRun).

 :::tip Note on our buckets access policy

 Our buckets are currently public, so all user uploads are - in theory - accesible by everyone.
 All uploads are however placed in a folder which is the user's UUID, and each files gets a randomized UUID prefixed to its slugified filename.
-As such, we believe that this is good enough and a nice tradeoff, because the other solution would require us to proxy each and every request to an image through our API, which can become a performance bottleneck.
+As such, we believe that this is good enough and a nice tradeoff, because the other solution would require us to proxy each and every request to a user-provided asset through our API, which can become a performance bottleneck.

 :::